borkdude/blog/posts/oss-updates-jul-aug-2025.md

 ## Updates

-Although summer hit Europe and I made a train trip to Switzerland for some hiking, OSS activity continued in the borkiverse.
+Although summer hit Europe and I made a train trip to Switzerland for some hiking with my wife, OSS activity continued in the borkiverse.
 20 projects saw updates.
 As usual, babashka, SCI and clj-kondo saw the most activity.

 <img src="assets/mb-switzerland-2025.jpeg" width="50%" align="center">